27 Best Fishing Spots San Antonio TX 2025: Lakes & Parks

 The Victor Braunig Lake is a reservoir on the Calaveras stream, located on the city’s outskirts in rural San Antonio.
 The surroundings are calm with beautiful scenery, and the Sunsets here offer the best views.

-Underwater vegetation might cause some hindrance near banks.
+Near banks, underwater vegetation might hinder fishing.
 It’s better to fish near the middle, where the water is deep enough.
 Red drums are the staple catch here.

 Braunig Lake Park in San Antonio Tx